mongodb/mongo-python-driver/doc/examples/gevent.rst

   >>> connection = Connection()

-Make sure you're using the latest version of Gevent to ensure that thread-locals are patched to act like greenlet-locals.
+Make sure you're using the latest version of Gevent to ensure that thread-locals are patched to act like greenlet-locals, and be careful to call patch_all() before loading any other modules.

 Using Gevent With Threads
 -------------------------